 The tables have their own designated drawers on each end of the couch.
 They are lightweight and putting them up and taking them down requires very little effort.
 The tables have to be stowed before the living room slide can be brought in.

-Just inside of the entrance is a small closet with a bit of storage space on the bottom and 4 handy hooks up high that’s a perfect place for hanging my purse, a day pack, and our dog leashes.
-The lower cabinet door covers the standard RV control panel that includes slide and awning controls, gas/electric switches for the water heaters, water pump controls, indicator lights for the holding tanks, and some exterior lighting.
+Just inside of the entrance is a small closet with a bit of storage space on the bottom and 4 handy hooks up high that's a perfect place for hanging my purse, a day pack, and our dog leashes.
+The lower cabinet door was to cover the standard RV control panel and so, we hired an electrician perth and had him run wires underneath the cabinet.
+The cabinet now includes slide and awning controls, gas/electric switches for the water heaters, water pump controls, indicator lights for the holding tanks, and some exterior lighting.
 The cabinet has an automatic light that turns on when the door is opened.

-The kitchen slide-out contains a standard 3-burner gas cooktop, gas oven, 900W microwave, and the best part… a full size residential refrigerator.
-Because these fridges don’t have the snap-lock doors that standard RV fridges use, there are snaps attached to the sides of the doors to keep them closed when the trailer is in motion.
-The small window is a nice touch for letting in some extra light, and there’s even an under cabinet light!
-There’s a power outlet above this counter, so our coffee maker (aka the provider of our nectar of life) has found a perfect little home.
+The kitchen slide-out contains a standard 3-burner gas cooktop, gas oven, 900W microwave, and the best part... a full size residential refrigerator.
+Because these fridges don't have the snap-lock doors that standard RV fridges use, there are snaps attached to the sides of the doors to keep them closed when the trailer is in motion.
+I get all the trailer parts we need from this trailer parts Gold Coast website.
+The small window is a nice touch for letting in some extra light, and there's even an under cabinet light!
+There's a power outlet above this counter, so our coffee maker (aka the provider of our nectar of life) has found a perfect little home.

 I didn't discover this mega deep drawer until after we picked up the camper from the dealership, but I may have gotten just a little excited when I did.
 It holds all of our pots and pans with their lids!
 I don't have everything organized as well as it could be just yet, but we'll get there.